 Wherever possible the school will seek to have a meeting with the family and LA when there is a request for elective home education to ensure that there is a smooth transition for the pupil.
-Schools will notify the Local Authority when parents inform them a child is to be home educated.
+School staff will notify the Behaviour, Attendance and Children Missing Education (BACME) Team in the Local Authority when parents inform them a child is to be home educated.